Supplier Sustainability Policy

 Preventing Bribery and Corruption

 Lear is committed to conducting business ethically throughout the world.
 Lear prohibits suppliers from giving or promising to give anything of value to employees or representatives of foreign governments, governmental agencies, political parties, or to political candidates, for the purpose of obtaining or retaining business.
 Suppliers must conduct business with integrity and in full compliance with all applicable laws.

 Environmental, Health & Safety

 Lear is committed to complying with all applicable environmental, health and safety legal requirements and protecting the environment.
 Suppliers are expected to comply with all applicable environmental, health and safety legal requirements and prevent incidents or conditions that might result in a violation of law or otherwise endanger the environment.

 Lear expects its suppliers to support Lear’s sustainability mission by complying with all applicable environmental laws, rules and regulations while using resources wisely.
-Suppliers are expected to share Lear’s commitments by developing and implementing a sustainability program focused on using natural resources responsibly, reducing water usage, reducing waste generation, improving energy efficiency and reducing the carbon footprint of their operations.
+Suppliers are expected to share Lear’s commitments by developing and implementing a sustainability program focused on using natural resources responsibly, including management of forests and water, reducing waste generation, improving energy efficiency and reducing the carbon footprint of their operations.